stoeps13/connections-doc/source/connectors/icec/cec-inst-publish-configuration.md

 |**Open a Windows shell \(cmd.exe\) and execute following script**.

+ !!! note
- **Note:** Alternatively, you may clear widget caches in Connections with an Connections administrative account and synchronize the nodes afterwards in the ISC.
+    Alternatively, you may clear widget caches in Connections with an Connections administrative account and synchronize the nodes afterwards in the ISC.
 You will need to restart all Connections servers:

  ```